Updated November 2017

 Analysis and Test Results

 The backpacks we tested all have similar characteristics in that their primary purpose is to carry and protect your laptop computer.
-There are a lot of new advancements in these laptop backpacks that also allow you to safely carry, store and protect your phone and tablet as well, while also leaving plenty of room for other necessities.
-Our Editors' Choice Winner, the Osprey Flapjack, was our highest scoring bag in laptop protection and also scored well in comfort and storage.
+There are a lot of new advancements in these laptop backpacks that also allow you to carry safely, store, and protect your phone and tablet as well, while also leaving plenty of room for other necessities.
 While most of these are not rough outdoor packs, a few of these laptop backpacks have started to take into consideration the working outdoor enthusiast and designed a bag that can handle the elements while keeping your equipment safe.

 The field of contenders selected for our review, with the Editors' Choice winner standing in front.

 To decide which of the bags we tested was the best overall, we chose six criteria by which to evaluate and compare each one.
-The criteria are comfort, protection, storage, ease of use, style, and water resistance.
+The criteria are Laptop Protection, Comfort, Organization and Storage, Ease of Use, Style, and Water Resistance.
 To better help you understand what specific things we tested for in each of these categories, how we tested for them, and which backpacks fared best and worst, we have broken down and described each category below.
-The chart below shows how these shoes stacked up overall.

 of room for improvement in this critical category.